-I used a bottled lime juice that went by the ironic name “Real Lime Juice,” some powdered sugar, a handful of chopped strawberries—those, at least, were fresh—and Bacardi rum.
+I used a bottled lime juice that went by the ironic name Real Lime Juice, some powdered sugar, a handful of chopped strawberries—those, at least, were fresh—and Bacardí rum.
 This frozen slushie was a revelation.
 The rest is history.
 Nowadays, if someone puts a frozen Strawberry Daiquiri in front of me, I’ll crack a wry smile, remembering fondly where my journey began.
 The Daiquiri is a great place to begin playing with strawberries, and the iconic Cuban cocktail makes a solid case for blended drinks.
 That said, there are also killer Strawberry Daiquiris and similar variations being shaken by some of the best bartenders.
-One fresh example: Will Thompson, lately of the new Roof at Park South in Manhattan, adds strawberry Demerara syrup and a kick of Tabasco to his Por Me Amante.
+One example: While at Roof at Park South in Manhattan, Will Thompson added strawberry demerara syrup and a kick of Tabasco to his Por Mi Amante.

 Strawberries have many would-be complementary bedfellows when put together in a shaker (or blender).
 Fresh herbs are a natural match, especially mint, basil, thyme, rosemary and tarragon.
 A strawberry & basil Caipirinha has long been a favorite of mine, and with the addition of a few drops of balsamic vinegar, the Brazilian stalwart becomes deeply complex.
 Strawberry can also be thrown into almost any classic cocktail that contains citrus, such as a Collins, Sour, Margarita, Swizzle or Fizz, among others.
 Rhubarb also works well (think strawberry and rhubarb pie), as seen in the Rose Cobbler I created for Bacchanal.
 Ben Clemons, a vastly talented chap who owns Bar 308 in Nashville, has a deadly drink called El Chapo, topped with grapefruit beer.